Ritsuko Taho

 Ritsuko Taho (田甫 律子, Taho Ritsuko) is a Japanese sculptor and installation artist.
 After moving to the United States, she got her MFA in Sculpture at Yale University and taught at Harvard University and MIT School of Architecture and Planning, before returning to Japan to become professor at the Tokyo University of the Arts Department of Intermedia.
 She is a 1993 Guggenheim Fellow and 2010 Anonymous Was A Woman Award winner.
-As of 1998, she resided in Boston.

 Biography

 Taho was born in 1950 in Tokushima Prefecture.
 She was later educated at Tokushima University (where she got her BA in 1973); Musashino Art University (where she got her BFA in 1977 and MFA in Design in 1979), and Yale University (where she got her MFA in Sculpture in 1985).
 She was an artist-in-residence at the Fine Arts Work Center from 1985 to 1987, and she received several arts fellowships from the Asian Cultural Council (1986), Pollock-Krasner Foundation (1987), and the Massachusetts Artist Foundation (1991).

 She worked as an art lecturer at Harvard University from 1987 to 1989, including at their Department of Visual and Environmental Studies; during her time there, she had an art project where her students would together adopt one chicken and then have it slaughtered and eaten and its bones turned into a sculpture.
 In 1987, an installation of hers was commissioned by the Brattleboro Museum and Art Center for their New Work Japan exhibition.
 In 1988, she set up Forbidden Building, an installation where she invited others to collect dead leaves to fill a large structure of chain-link fence and scaffolding nearby Ruggles station.
 She once worked with Jeffrey Spalding for the 1989 installation work Eye of Nature II.

 In 1989, Taho moved to the Department of Architecture of the nearby MIT School of Architecture and Planning, where she was assistant professor of visual arts and an Ida Green Career Development Professor.
 In 1991, she did an installation at the Massachusetts College of Art, named On the Path, where she "links her Japanese father's enslavement to the Emperor with the slavery of the American South".
 In 1993, she was awarded a Guggenheim Fellow for sculpting, as well as a Bunting Institute Fellowship.